 Our programs – which 97% would recommend to others – strike the right chord for today’s leaders who are more likely to stay with an employer that believes in their continued success and invests in them accordingly.

-IMPACT Group works with clients who haven’t yet instituted a formal LD program as well as clients that have an existing program that they want to take to the next level.
-Find out more about these “new school” LD programs today.
+IMPACT Group works with clients who haven’t yet instituted a formal leadership development program as well as clients that have an existing program that they want to take to the next level.
+Find out more about these “new school” programs today.